vadzimyatskevich/RelayControl/README.md

 ## Overview

 This Python application provides a graphical interface for controlling relay modules that use the serial communication protocol described in the documentation.
+These relays are often listed as **USB Serial Port Relay Module** in online stores.
 The application supports both English and Russian languages and remembers the last used settings.

 ## Application Screenshot
 ![Application Screenshot](img/app_screenshot.png "Python Relay Control Application - Serial Port Management")